im89097733/roxy/README.md

 DEPLOYMENT
 ===============================
+Requires AWS CLI installed with appropriate access keys installed

 Application
 ------------
-1) Create an instance from the AMI with the same SG (sg-5098021b (roxyEC2SG)),
+1) Create an instance from the AMI with the same SG (sg-5098021b (roxyEC2SG)) and public IP (script),
-2) update the .class files or HTML as desired
+2) update the .class files or HTML as desired (using MSTSC for Windows Container)
-3) test that the code works
+3) test that the code works (using local chrome browser localhost:8080/RESTTest.html
-4) create a new AMI from this instance
+4) create a new AMI from this instance (script)
-5) modify the LC for the ASGs to refer to the new AMI
+5) modify the LC for the ASGs to refer to the new AMI (script)
 6) kill existing instances to force update as desired

 Infrastructure
 --------------
-1) run VPC create
+1) run VPC create (script)
-2) run RDS build and deploy to VPC
+2) run RDS build and deploy to VPC (script)
-3) run TG build and deploy to VPC
+3) run TG build and deploy to VPC (script)
-4) run ASG/LC build and deploy to VPC and bind to TG
+4) run ASG/LC build and deploy to VPC and bind to TG (script)
-5) run ELB build and deploy to VPC and bind to TG
+5) run ELB build and deploy to VPC and bind to TG (script)
 6) DNS mods and apply certs to ELB